 Trust has been a big topic for me over the past couple of years, both in my personal and professional life.
 The funny thing about trust is that it is so essential for all our relationships, but until there is a severe breach, we hardly ever think about it.
 But once it comes into the field of your attention, you start to notice how fragile and complex it actually is.
 And creating and maintaining trust in the workplace is crucial for your work satisfaction and success.
 So it makes sense to learn as much as possible about it and manage it intentionally.

 To trust is defined by the Cambridge dictionary as “to believe that someone is good and honest and will not harm you, or that something is safe and reliable.”
 It is at the core of our capacity to truly connect with others personally and cooperate, negotiate, and resolve conflicts at the workplace.
 Yet trust is risky as it leaves you vulnerable and exposed to the possibility of betrayal.
 And ever since we learned that all those Christmas’s it was the neighbor Ivan who was dressing up as Santa Claus, we know that even our closest people may sometimes be not worthy of our trust.

-How Do We Build And Maintain Trust
+How Do We Establish And Maintain Trust In The Workplace?

 As social beings, humans are wired for trust, and our brains have a specific mechanism that enables trusting behavior.
 Through a series of experiments, the neuroeconomist Paul Zak demonstrated that our brain releases oxytocin (the neurotransmitter associated with love and attachment) when we display trust towards someone.
 The person on the receiving end also releases oxytocin which makes them both more trusting and more trustworthy.
 Which creates a “virtuous circle” proliferating trust.
 And all we need to do to get the ball rolling is give an initial credit of trust.